Home / The Best Web Hosting in 2021 (Based on Real Data & Use Cases)

-Because different websites have different needs – What’s best for me might not be right for you.
-An introductory page of 5 – 20 best web hosting providers may be useful for those who are compiling a shopping list; serious shoppers who need to buy a web host ASAP will need more details.
+But because different websites have different needs – what’s best for me might not be right for you.
+An introductory page of 20 “best web hosting providers” may be useful for those who are just browsing around; serious hosting buyers need more details.

 InMotion Hosting was founded by Sunil Saxena and Todd Robinson in 2001.
 The company currently holds three offices in Los Angeles, CA, Virginia Beach, VA and Denver CO, with data centers in both Los Angeles, CA, and Ashburn, VA.

 They also own and manage Web Hosting Hub and currently employs over 300 employees in their company.

 InMotion Hosting is a web host that I can personally vouch for – My new project HostScore is hosted at InMotion VPS and I am very happy with their performance.

 InMotion Hosting has been in the hosting game for almost 20 years – their long business track record proved that they are one of the best hosting providers in market.

 A few things that make InMotion Hosting stand out is their stable servers (which always gets >99.98% uptime) and their excellent customer support.
 If you have any troubles or inquiries, their customer support is always quick to respond.

 The company offers three shared hosting plans that are great for small-to-medium size websites; as well as VPS and dedicated hosting for larger sites.